Buddhist music: Contemporary music genres

 There are also several contemporary musicians which have been labeled "Buddhist music" and who make use of modern musical technology.
-They include popular singers like the Chinese-Malaysian Imee Ooi, the Tibetan singer Dechen Shak-Dagsay, the Japanese priest Kanho Yakushiji, and the Nepalese singer Ani Choying Drolma.
+They include popular singers like the Chinese-Malaysian Imee Ooi, the Tibetan singer Dechen Shak-Dagsay, the Japanese priest Kanho Yakushiji, American Buddhist ngakma Lee Mirabai Harrington, who sings Tibetan chants influenced by Indian kirtan styles, and the Nepalese singer Ani Choying Drolma.

 Some contemporary Buddhists have adopted specific styles like Hip hop (MC Happiness), and Metal (The Firstborn).

 Influence outside of Buddhism

 There are also a number of New Age and experimental musical forms which are related to or draw on Buddhism, some with understanding of the words, others merely based on repetition.
 A large number of these schools tend to be syncretic and incorporate Buddhist influences along with music of other traditions, like Hinduism.
 The first "New Age music" album, Music for Zen Meditation, draws on Buddhist themes.

 While not strictly a variation of Buddhist chanting in itself, Japanese (詩吟, shigin) is a form of chanted poetry that reflects several principles of Zen Buddhism.
 It is sung in the seiza position, and participants are encouraged to sing from the gut - the Zen locus of power.
 Shigin and related practices are often sung at Buddhist ceremonies and quasi-religious gatherings in Japan.

 In 2009, the Beyond Singing Project produced an album combining Buddhist chants and Christian choral music.
 Tina Turner and Dechen Shak-Dagsay were involved.

 Dutch gothic-symphonic metal band Epica are also incorporating and combining Tibetan monk prayer chants as background openings in 2009's Design Your Universe, 2014's The Quantum Enigma, and 2021's Omega.

+The album Kannon by drone metal band Sunn O))) is about the bodhisattva Kannon.